natashajoann/Portfolio/_posts/2020-07-17-a-few-things-every-freelancer-needs-to-know-before-their-first-project.md

 &nbsp;

 I can't tell you how many times I've started a stopwatch on my phone, forgotten about it for 3 days, gone back and had no idea when I started, what I was working on, or how long it took.
-Ask any freelancer out there--we've all been there.
+Ask any freelancer out there–we've all been there.
 Instead, find a FREE online service that not only tracks your work schedule, but offers tools to track your time and tag your activities.
 My personal fave?
 [And.Co](https://www.and.co/){: target="_blank"} .
 While they will continuously promote their Pro-features, their free account does the trick. (note: it's tempting to want to upgrade and access their invoicing services but I'd rather use [this invoice generator](https://invoice-generator.com/){: target="_blank"}&nbsp;for FREE).
 Plus, you can even download your timesheet onto a handy-dandy spreadsheet to share with clients who insist on reviewing your hours and work summary.&nbsp;

 &nbsp;